-If you’re picking out a real Christmas tree this year, whether it’s your first time or your 20th, it’s important to know the proper care your tree needs in order to stay healthy and vibrant in your home throughout the holiday season.
+If you’re picking out a real Christmas tree this year, whether it’s your first time or your 20th, it’s important to know the proper care for your Christmas tree in order to keep it healthy and vibrant in your home throughout the holiday season.
 Here are some helpful tips for caring for your Christmas tree this year:

 Tip #1: Pick a Healthy Tree